 I feel I have learned so much on this topic by living close to nature for the past year.
 Getting far from any city has been a reawakening for me, and living here permanently is a wonder.
 I love to experience those unique emotional experiences which defy our habitual way of thinking.
 Living here has been all about defying my previous limited state of mind.
 I called myself “metrofied” before I moved here, but I had no idea how horribly stuck I was in “city think.”

-It is so soothing to observe how cities change us, and then transition to a slower, calmer way of being.
+It is so soothing to observe how cities change us, and then leave, transitioning to a slower, calmer way of being.
 In my first year here I have become aware of the constant anxiety level I maintained by living in cities.
 Then I slowly let it go.
 When I feel anxious sometimes, I quickly see there is truly no reason for this feeling.
-Now, only when I get impatient or angry do I realize that I used to feel that way so much of the time back in Fort Collins, where the traffic was horrendous, and only getting worse.
+Now, only when I get impatient or angry do I realize that I used to feel that way so much of the time back in Fort Collins, where the traffic was horrendous, and everyone was some form of tense.

 The true change for me is the awareness that I can now live in the present.
 I have been seeking this experience for most of my life.
 Instead of worrying about the past or demanding more in my future, I can just be here now, loving my life.
 The down side to this new way of being?
 Great difficulties going back into cities!
 I don’t want to waste one more moment of my limited lifespan sitting in traffic.

 I am filled with gratitude that I can now live in nature forever…

 “You must live in the present, launch yourself on every wave, find your eternity in each moment.” — Henry David Thoreau